seattlehomebrew/seattlehomebrew.github.io/_posts/2019-08-11-semi-sweet-hard-cider.md

   </tr>
 </table>

-I&#8217;ve done this twice (in 2016 and 2018) and used Wyeast 3056 both times.
+I've done this twice (in 2016 and 2018) and used Wyeast 3056 both times.
 They turned out great and were very easy to make.
-This year I will try Safale S-04 if it&#8217;s available.
+This year I will try Safale S-04 if it's available.
 It would be fun to try a side-by-side, but I would need some small one-gallon containers to transfer into for cold crashing.